andreww-00/8Week-SQL-challenge-Solution-Writeup/#2 Pizza Runner /README.md

 ```

-Running this three queries fixes all the problems discussed above and following is the corrected table
+Running these three queries fixes all the problems discussed above and following is the corrected table

 | order_id | runner_id | pickup_time         | distance | duration | cancellation          |